 Sound damping curtains or heavy drapes can also help block outside noise from penetrating.
 They may shut out your view, but hey, at night that doesn’t matter and your room will be cozier.

 Installing window inserts is one of the most effective ways to soundproof existing windows.
 Indow Acoustic Grade window inserts reduce up to 70% of the noise coming through operable single-pane windows and up 50% of noise coming through double-pane windows.* Edged with silicone compression tubing, they’re easy to install.
-You just press the inserts into the interior of window frames whether it’s to soundproof an office or home.
+The inserts press into the interior of window frames whether it’s to soundproof an office or home.
 Not only do they block noise, they create a more comfortable and energy efficient space.

 *Please note the 70% sound deadening performance is based on tests of Indow Acoustic Grade inserts placed over operable single-pane windows.
 When placed over operable double-pane windows, Acoustic Grade inserts reduce noise by up to 12 dBA, equivalent to a 50%+ reduction in noise and an STC rating of 42 to 45.
 Overall noise reduction depends on the sound penetrating your ceiling, floors, walls and doors.
 Indow inserts are not recommended for reducing noise coming through laminated double- or triple-pane windows.